 A vibrant place full of cobbled streets and narrow lanes with more than 200 Listed Buildings, many of which are Tudor or Jacobean.
 With so much history and as a point of arrival and departure over the last few centuries, there are many stories to tell.

-‘Ropewalks’ is a project that will create a vibrant new way to interpret this incredible history.
+‘Ropewalks’ is a project that created a vibrant new way to interpret this incredible history.

-Working in partnership with the Barbican Theatre, writer Jon Nash and a group of emerging professionals we’re developing a series of theatrical walking tours.
-The tours will take people on a journey through hundreds of years of history, following in the footsteps of those who have helped connect Plymouth to the rest of the world.
+Working in partnership with the Barbican Theatre, writer Jon Nash and a group of emerging professionals we developed a series of theatrical walking tours.
+The tours took people on a journey through hundreds of years of history, following in the footsteps of those who have helped connect Plymouth to the rest of the world.

 9 February 2017: Over the cobbles and back in time by Sara Norrish